cirosantilli/markdown-style-guide/index.md

     - keep references close to the list so authors are less likely to forget to update them
     - when referring from an external document, always refer to an specific version of the markdown file

+#### Spaces before list marker

+Do not add any space before list markers, except to obey the current level of indentation.

+Bad:

+      - a
+      - b

+Good:

+    - a
+    - b

+Good, `c` is just following the indentation of `b`:

+    -   a
+    -   b
+        - c

+Bad, `c` modified the indentation of `b`:

+    -   a
+    -   b
+          - c

+Rationale:

+- easier to type
+- easier to reason about levels

 #### Spaces after list marker

 ##### Option list-space:mixed {#option-list-space-mixed}